 So often, family businesses are held together by duct tape – surviving for the week.
 As a result, compliance issues and records may not be the most important things on your mind.

-Having a human resources system that takes care of payroll, IRS reporting and workers’ compensation issues can bring relief.
+Having a human resources system that takes care of payroll, IRS reporting and workers’ compensation issues can bring relief from stressful family-owned business problems.

 There’s an old saying, “The best time to plant a tree was 20 years ago.”